openharmony/docs/docs-en/readme/kernel-subsystem.md

 ## Constraints<a name="section1967115154223"></a>

-By default, the JFFS2 file system is used during system startup.
-This file system is read-write.
+Hi3518EV300 uses the JFFS2 file system by default, and Hi3516DV300 uses the VFAT file system by default.
 If other file systems need to be used, the configurations of the file systems must be added accordingly.

 ## Usage<a name="section1821123352217"></a>